 The Bachelor of Psychiatric Nursing (BPN) is learner-centred, innovative and accessible.
 If you have a passion for psychiatric/mental health nursing and want to become a strong leader, this program is for you.

-The Bachelor of Psychiatric Nursing program provides flexible learning options.
-You can choose to complete a four-year degree, or you can exit with a diploma after two and a half years.
-You can also choose to start your studies at either City Centre Campus in Edmonton or at the Centennial Centre for Mental Health and Brain Injury in Ponoka.
+The Bachelor of Psychiatric Nursing offers you a choice of learning pathways.
+You can complete a four‐year degree or exit with a diploma after two and a half years.
+You may begin your studies at either the Edmonton campus or at the Centennial Centre for Mental Health and Brain Injury in Ponoka.
+If you already have a Psychiatric Nursing diploma, you are eligible to enter the program to complete a post‐diploma degree.

 Post-diploma applicants

-The post-diploma degree in psychiatric nursing is not accepting applications at this time.
-A new post-diploma degree pathway will open for applications for Fall 2026.
+The post-diploma degree pathway is open for applications for Fall 2026.

 The science of caring.